Advanced-Programming-1401/Eighth-Assignment-Steam/README.md

 ### 6. **Provide a backup of the database you created**
 - There are multiple ways to back up your database based on the DBMS you're using.
-- In PostgreSQL for example, you can use pgAdmin to right-click on your database and choose the Backup option to save a copy of your database.
+- If you're using PostgreSQL for example, you can open pgAdmin, right-click on your database, and choose the Backup option to save a copy of your database.
 - Place the backup file in the project's `Database Backup` folder.